Wednesday, March 15, 2023

 such agile spinners of plots and spells,

-vortices of lines and worlds,
+vortices of phrase and world,

-obsessed to populate.
+obsessed to instigate.

 it’s a novel, perhaps, in the end,

-about a fractured ghost,
+about a fractured, frazzled ghost,

-compartmentalized and captured,
+a soul compartmentalized and captured,

 who fled the harangue of a city of tombs.

-the fantastical octets swarm,
+the fantastical octet swarms,

-as if all would be fine,
+know all would be fine,

-the ghost, the poet,
+if only the godzilla head--the ghost, the poet--

 and see.